-Propper, accompanied by Assistant U.S. Attorney E. Lawrence Barcella, Jr. and two FBI agents, made what was his third visit to Santiago in the past three months to gather evidence to present to a grand jury investigating the Letelier affair in Washington.
+Propper, accompanied by Assistant U.S. Attorney E. Lawrence Barcella, Jr. and two FBI agents, made what was his third visit to Santlago in the past three months to gather evidence to present to a grand jury investigating the Letelier affair in Washington.

 On the most recent visit, the first after Townley's deportation and questioning, it soon became clear to Chilean government officials that the evidence Propper was after would be used to indict three former secret police officers, including Contreras.
-The former secret police head, who left the investigative agency when it was reorganized last fall, has long been a confidant of President Augusto Pinochet.
+The former secret police head, who left the investigative agency when it was reorganized last fall, has long been a confident of President Augusto Pinochet.

-The reaction in Santiago to the Propper mission and to the headlines it generated was instantaneous and harsh as the realization sunk in that U.S. authorities and the grand jury would almost certainly charge the three Chileans with having ordered or participated in the Leteller murder.
+The reaction in Santiago to the Propper mission and to the headlines it generated was instantaneous and harsh as the realization sunk in that U.S. authorities and the grand jury would almost certainly charge the three Chileans with having ordered or participated in the Letelier murder.

-The Chilean press reaction to Propper's visit was at times hostile.
-It was a sharp contrast to the earlier visits to Chile by Propper and FBI agent L. Carter Cornick, who were covered by cooperation in the U.S. investigation, the sources said.
+The Chilean press reaction to Proper's visit was at times hostile.
+It was a sharp contrast to the earlier visits to Chile by Propper and FBI agent L. Carter Cornick, who were covered by an unmuzzled press that considered them high-ranking American officials and treated them with respect.